Why do I feel Braxton Hicks all day?

-How do I know that these are Braxton Hicks contractions and not labor contractions?
+How do I know that these are Braxton Hicks and not labor contractions?

 Some additional signs typically come along with labor but if you key in on contractions, focus on a few things: contraction pattern and timing.
 Non-labor contractions usually take on an irregular pattern while labor contractions become regular (evenly spaced) and get closer together.
 Other things to look for with contractions include whether the intensity is increasing and whether contractions go away or strengthen when you change position or move around.